 Modern among the traditional

-Have you visited us before and ever wondered where the bathroom was?
+Have you visited us before and wondered where the bathroom was?

-Don’t worry, the current owners of the hall do have modern bathroom facilities - it's been a family home for 350 years after all - we just don’t display them.
+Don’t worry, the current owners of the hall do have modern bathroom facilities - it's been a family home for 350 years after all - they're just not on display.

 Below the floors

 We have half a cellar for storage, hidden behind the stairs.
-Currently housing a collection of steel safes collected by the family over the years, now completely empty we're afraid.
+It currently houses a collection of steel safes collected by the family over the years, now completely empty.

 The body book